-Reason Definition Truant Truancy occurs when a student is absent from school for a full day without the knowledge and consent of his/her parent/guardian for other than excused reasons.
-Class Cut A class cut occurs when a student is absent from school for part of the day without the knowledge and consent of his/her parent/guardian for other than excused reasons.
-Unlawful Detention Unlawful detention occurs when a student is absent with the knowledge and consent, stated or implied, of his/her parent/guardian, for other than excused reasons.
+Reason Definition Truant Truancy occurs when a student is absent from school for a full day without the knowledge and consent of their parent/guardian for other than excused reasons.
+Class Cut A class cut occurs when a student is absent from school for part of the day without the knowledge and consent of their parent/guardian for other than excused reasons.
+Unexcused Absence Unexcused absence occurs when a student is absent with the knowledge and consent, stated or implied, of their parent/guardian, for other than excused reasons.
 Such reasons may include but are not limited to: • Visiting • Vacation • Shopping • Needed at home • Babysitting • Caring for siblings • Work Tardy Student is late without a valid excuse.